narenkhatwani/graphcore-projects/README.md

-## GraphCore Installation on an IPU POD
+## Poplar Installation on an GraphCore IPU POD

 Steps to Install Poplar SDK on a IPU POD (provided you have access to IPU Hardware)